adfinis/adsy-trainings/foreman-workshop/5001_basics/modul_basics_5001_03_handson.md

 ## Hands-on :: Basics 03

-Make your playbook more dynamic with variables
+Looking into the Ansible integration

 ---

+## Basics 03 - Ansible

+Where can you see the available roles?

+## Basics 03 - Ansible

+How can you trigger them?

-## Basics 03 - Variables
+## Basics 03 - Ansible

-Create a host\_vars and group\_vars directory in your working dir:
+What could be a possible limitation regarding hostname & IP?

 ---